bookbot-hive/domba/README.md

 <img src="assets/domba2.png" alt="Domba" style="width: 20%; min-width: 300px; display: block; margin: auto;">
 </p>

-# Domba: An Indonesian finetuned instruction LLaMA
+# Domba: An Indonesian instruction-finetuned LLaMA

 This repository is intended to share all the steps and resources that we used to finetune our version of LLaMA.